TugboatQA/docs/content/starter-configs/tutorials/drupal-8.md

 services:
   # What to call the service hosting the site.
   php:
-    # Use PHP 7.x with Apache; this syntax pulls in the latest version of PHP 7
+    # This uses PHP 8.1.x with Apache: update to match your version of PHP
-    image: tugboatqa/php:7-apache
+    image: tugboatqa/php:8.1-apache

     # Set this as the default service.
 This does a few things
     #   1. Clones the git repository into the service container